-WHAT EDGAR COUNTY BANK AND PROSPECT BANK HAVE TO OFFER.
+WHAT PROSPECT BANK HAS TO OFFER.

-To begin with, as community banks, we know our customers and we put you first.
+To begin with, as community banks, we know our customers and we put you fi

 It's this approach that makes it easier to ask questions-and get answers.
 It's also why our customers feel more secure borrowing from us.